 Nick has extensive experience advising U.S. companies and foreign investors in understanding and allocating CFIUS risk, determining whether filings are mandatory or advisable, and navigating the CFIUS process.
 He represents clients in the aerospace and defense, telecommunications, financial services, manufacturing, software, professional services, cybersecurity, life sciences, biotechnology, energy, and emerging technology sectors, among many others.

-Nick has been named to Foreign Investment Watch’s Top Advisors List for 2022, which recognizes "top lawyers who provide legal advice concerning national security reviews of foreign investments in the US and abroad."
+Nick has been named to Foreign Investment Watch’s Top Advisors List for 2022 and 2023, which recognizes "top advisors who provide advice and counsel concerning foreign investment and national security in the U.S. and abroad."

 Nick regularly counsels clients on complex compliance, licensing, and enforcement matters related to the International Traffic in Arms Regulations (ITAR), Export Administration Regulations (EAR), the embargoes and sanctions programs administered by the Office of Foreign Assets Control (OFAC), federal firearms regulations, nuclear-related export controls, and anti-boycott regulations.